 To get you going, we’ve outlined a few ways you can create a sensory writing environment.
 With these, your class will be producing writing that jumps off the page!

-Musical interlude – Music makes for a magical lesson.
-In a recent post I discussed ways to incorporate music into your classroom.
-Playing it during topic work was one of those ways.
-Music can be used to evoke feelings, but also to help articulate thoughts.
-Can you play music from a different culture, time in history or something more futuristic to spur their imaginations?
+Music makes for a magical lesson.
+It can be used to evoke feelings, but also to help articulate thoughts.
+During your lesson, can you play music from a different culture, time in history or something more futuristic to spur their imaginations?
 If constant music playing is too distracting, try supplying a few sets of headphones.

-Perfect props – A selection of props can open a whole new perspective for young minds.
+A selection of props can open a whole new perspective for young minds.
 Objects they can touch, or simply sit in front of, whilst they write unlock inspiration.
 Sometimes you might bring something they can smell; something reminiscent of the era or subject you’re writing about.
 Can you give them a taste of something based on your theme?
-Let them then describe in their work how they feel whilst they eat.
+Let them then describe in their work how they feel whilst they interact with the props.

-Physical sensations – Get your class moving around the room.
+Get your class moving around.
 Can they act like dinosaurs or act out what it would be like to jump from a plane?
 Maybe minimal movement is the crux: lying down or sitting very still in silence.
 Relaxed and left alone with their thoughts they can imagine they are the protagonist in their story.
 Allow students to work in various positions, some kids produce their best work when they’re on the floor or a bean bag.